-The rich history of the municipality of Raseborg lives on in mills and smithies, castles, villages, museums, monuments and a vibrant cultural landscape.
-Let yourself be transported to another era as you visit a plethora of well-preserved historical environments and experience life as it was long ago.
+The rich history of the municipality of Raseborg lives on in mills and smithies, castles, villages, museums, monuments and vibrant cultural landscapes.
+Let yourself be transported to another era as you visit a plethora of well-preserved historical milieus and experience life as it was long ago.

-Here are our best tips for when you want to explore historical Raseborg:
+Here are our best tips for experiencing history in Raseborg:

 Visit the charming seaside town of Ekenäs